 - 1 Egg – refrigerated

-- 1/4 cup cold Buttermilk (You make also make a buttermilk by mixing 1/4 cup milk + 1 teaspoon lemon juice or white vinegar.
+- 1/4 cup cold Buttermilk (You can make also make a buttermilk by mixing 1/4 cup milk + 1 teaspoon lemon juice or white vinegar.
 Let sit for 10-15 minutes until it curdles)

 - Orange Zest